Full profile

 Evidence, honestly graded

-Five or more double-blind RCTs plus independent meta-analyses support the Silexan (WS 1265) extract, with trials showing it performs comparably to paroxetine or lorazepam in anxiety-trial populations without their sedation or dependence profile.
+Five or more double-blind RCTs plus independent meta-analyses support the Silexan (WS 1265) extract, with trials showing meaningful reductions in anxiety-scale scores versus placebo and no sedation or dependence signal on its own studied endpoints.
 Capped at B because the pivotal trials were largely run in subthreshold or clinical-anxiety populations rather than healthy adults under everyday stress, and the key trials are Schwabe-sponsored (the extract's developer).

 See the full grading rubric — study type, replication, population match, and dose adequacy — in The Evidence Standard.